-Children with a Statement of Special Educational Need or with an Education, Health and Care (EHC) plan naming Ellingham C of E Primary School will always be offered places.
+Children with an Education, Health and Care (EHC) plan naming Ellingham C of E Primary School will always be offered places.
 If there is then greater demand for admission than there are places available, the following criteria will be applied in the order set out below:

-• Looked after Children and children who were previously looked after, but cease to be so because immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted.
+Looked after Children and children who were previously looked after, but cease to be so because immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted.